Tickborne Diseases

 Anaplasmosis

-Anaplasmosis is caused by the bacterium Anaplasma phagocytophilum and is transmitted by the blacklegged tick Ixodes scapularis.
-Anaplasmosis is most frequently reported from the upper midwestern and northeastern United States.
+Anaplasmosis is caused by the bacterium Anaplasma phagocytophilum and is transmitted by the blacklegged tick Ixodes scapularis, the same tick that transmits the Lyme disease bacterium.
 Signs and symptoms of anaplasmosis include fever, chills, headache, muscle aches, fatigue, nausea, vomiting and abdominal pain.
 If left untreated, anaplasmosis can cause severe illness including bleeding problems, respiratory failure and organ failure.

-Reported anaplasmosis cases have been increasing in Allegheny County during the past few years but are still relatively rare (Figure 4).
+Reported anaplasmosis cases have been increasing in Allegheny County during the past few years (Figure 3).
 Similar to Lyme disease, positive test results are reported to the Health Department by laboratories.

 Other Tickborne Diseases